 Maybe your baby leaf comes out covered in red dots, or dries out and falls off, or grows out with holes.

 What’s going on?
 Let’s take a look at some of the most common problems with new leaves and what you can do about them.

-This is the most common issue we hear about with new leaves, but it’s usually very fixable!
+This is the most common issue we hear about with new leaf troubleshooting for fiddle leaf figs, but it’s usually very fixable!